 This isn’t as crazy as it seems.
 There’s a strong business case for making happiness at work a key priority for leaders at all levels.

 Unhappy employees cost companies dearly.
 According to a University of Florida study, published in the January 2006 issue of the Journal of Applied Psychology, employees start to misbehave when they are angry at work, dislike their jobs, or believe their supervisors are unfair.
-Bad behavior includes gossiping, pilfering, backstabbing and avoiding work by taking excessively long breaks.
+Bad behaviour includes gossiping, pilfering, backstabbing and avoiding work by taking excessively long breaks.

 And this is not only the case for a few malcontents and complainers; even model employees and star performers turn bad when they’re not happy at work.
 So not only are unhappy employees unmotivated and disengaged, but many of the people who would be exemplary employees if they were happy will actively work against the company’s interest to get back at it when unhappy.